Lotfullah21/Data-Structures-And-Algorithms/15-sorting/README.md

 parameters can be length of a string, number of digits,number of factors,etc.

+### General Purpose Sorting algorithms:

+Merge sort, Quick sort and Heap sort are the general purpose algorithms that are mostly used.
+Merge sort and Heap sort are having `O(NlogN)` time complexity and Quick sort `O(N^2)` time complexity.
+Merge sort is a stable algorithm and works best for linked list.
+Heap sort and Quick sort needs random access thus, not a good choices for linked list data structure.
+Merge sort and Quick sort are divide and conquer based algorithm, having parallel machines can speed up them.

 in python there are two methods to sort the elements

 1. ##### sort()